hackingmaterials/pv-vision/README.md

 docker container ls
 ```

-After you have deployed the models, run our pipeline script to get the predictions.
+After you have deployed the models, run our pipeline script to get the predictions. **Note that this pipeline was only designed for object detection and doesn't have active maintenance currently** Check our tutorials about how to do crack analysis.

 ```bash
 bash pipeline.sh